 Your California Privacy Rights

-California has recently passed a new law called the California Consumer Privacy Act (CCPA).
-If the CCPA is applicable to us and to you, you have the right to:
+If the California Consumer Privacy Act (CCPA) is applicable to us and to you, you have the right to:

 - know the categories of personal information collected about you in the prior 12 months and its sources and business purpose;